Rated 5.0 by 100+ locals.Carindale Physio: Helping You Move with Confidence

 Carindale Physio FAQ

-• Yes.
-Physiotherapy can identify postural habits contributing to discomfort and provide exercises and strategies to improve alignment and reduce strain.
+Yes.
+Physiotherapy can identify habits contributing to poor posture and provide exercises and strategies to improve alignment and reduce strain.
+This is a common focus within musculoskeletal physiotherapy.

-• It depends on your condition and goals.
+It depends on your condition and goals.
 Some issues improve quickly, while others require a structured plan over several sessions.
+Your patient journey will be guided step by step to ensure steady progress.

-• Yes.
+Yes.
 By improving strength, mobility, and movement patterns, physiotherapy can reduce the risk of recurring issues.
+This is especially important for those recovering from a sports injury or looking to stay active long term.